drojf/drojf.github.io/games.md

   - the game is no longer sold, so you will need to obtain it by other means...
   - would not suggest to people who are new to general science fiction themes/ideas as it may be....confusing
   - This is just one game in the 'infinity' series: "_[Never 7: The End of Infinity](http://en.wikipedia.org/w/index.php?title=Never_7:_The_End_of_Infinity&action=edit&redlink=1 "Never 7: The End of Infinity (page does not exist)")_,_[Remember 11: The Age of Infinity](http://en.wikipedia.org/wiki/Remember_11:_The_Age_of_Infinity "Remember 11: The Age of Infinity")_, _[12Riven ―the Ψcliminal of integral―](http://en.wikipedia.org/wiki/12Riven_%E2%80%95the_%CE%A8climinal_of_integral%E2%80%95 "12Riven ―the Ψcliminal of integral―")_, and _[Code_18](http://en.wikipedia.org/wiki/Code_18 "Code 18")" -from wikipedia_

-- [**Planescape: Torment (PC)**](https://store.steampowered.com/app/466300/Planescape_Torment_Enhanced_Edition/) - Hightly Recommended.
-There is one point you can get stuck in this game...if you get stuck, look it up.
-  - NOTE before buying: [Read the comments section of the GOG page](https://www.gog.com/game/planescape_torment_enhanced_edition).
-Probably still worth buying, especially when it is on sale.
-  - One of my favorite pieces of media, however it's due to the overall presentation of the game story, world, etc, not because of the gameplay of the game.
-  - ask someone about the game. there are many small things which do not spoil anything and do not detract from the game's experience but will help you play the game
-  - If you are the type to just finish a game quickly and not read any of the text...don't play this game
-  - Do all the quests you can find, talk to every major NPC.
-Save often.
-Sometimes you might not be able to go back.
-  - Supposedly there is a 'upgraded' version on GOG, but I hear it has some bugs.
-Look into this before buying it.
-  - There is a sequel called 'Torment: Tides of Numenera'.
-While still good, I don't think it is as good as the first game.

 - **Umineko Series (PC, PS3)** - [Steam Question Arcs](https://store.steampowered.com/app/406550/Umineko_When_They_Cry__Question_Arcs/) - [Steam PS3 patch page](https://github.com/07th-mod/guide/wiki/Umineko-Getting-started) - Recommended
   - Very long, definitely only consider this if you are willing to commit to it